My best wishes to all people that

 Fertility Hymn *

-Aftermath (Death of Peter * / Death of Poppaea / Nero’s Suicide)
+* / Death of Poppaea / Nero’s Suicide)

-Petronus’s Banquet, Meditation and Death
+Meditation and Death

-Marcus’ awakening (Marcus and lygia)
+Marcus’ awakening (Marcus

-Lygia (love theme not retained in the final record)
+Lygia (love themenot retained in the final record)

 Assyrian Dance